lingnath/Customer-Segmentation-for-Indian-Bank/README.md

 # Customer-Segmentation-for-Indian-Bank

-The data used can be collected from the following link below <br>
+The customer and transaction data used can be collected from the following link below <br>
 https://www.kaggle.com/shivamb/bank-customer-segmentation/

 If the dataset and/or link no longer exists, please contact me at nathanling9730@gmail.com and I will send it to you accordingly.